mongodb-developer/data-federation-tutorial/README.md

 ## federated_queries.py

-This script checks that we can still access 100% of the data using the Federated Queries.
+This script checks that we can still access 100% of the data using the federated instance.